Banuchi: Subdivision Of Banuchi (Shitaks)

 It is important to mention that the greater Shitak clan includes the sons from his other two wives who are step brothers to Banuchis (Dawar, Tani, Haved and Zalem) as outlined in the table underneath.

 Like other Pashtuns, Banuchi society is subdivided on patrilineal basis, each individual belongs to a Khel (section) a minor lineage and each Khel (section) than belongs to a major lineage.
 The purpose of the smaller khels (sections) is to identify genealogical lineages amongst themselves and major lineage (tribe) is to be identified by fellow Pashtuns and outsiders.
 Banuchis in total have a 150 smaller Khels (Sections) that originate from the major lineage as outlined in the table underneath.
-The details of each original smaller Khel(section) is available in books, “Hayat-I-Afghani” and “Pashtana da tarikh pa Ranra Kshe”.
+The details of each original smaller Khel(section) is available in books, "Hayat-I-Afghani" and "Pashtana da tarikh pa Ranra Kshe".

 Main gates in Bannu city were named after some of the major clan names, Hinjal gate, Sukari gate, Miryan gate, Mandan gate and Haved gate.

 Population

-There are estimated 1,000,000 banuchi (Shitaks) mostly in Bannu, Kurram agency and other parts of KPK and Pakistan.
+There are estimated 600,000 banuchi (Shitaks) mostly in Bannu and other parts of KPK and Pakistan.

 Religion

-Banuchis (Shitaks) are predominantly pure Sunni Muslims.
+Banuchis (Shitaks) are predominantly Sunni Muslims.